 Amlan Banaji

-As of March 2023, I am a Research Associate in Fractal Geometry in the dynamical systems research group of the mathematics department at Loughborough University, working with Dr Simon Baker.
-My PhD was at the University of St Andrews under the supervision of Professor Jonathan Fraser and Regius Professor Kenneth Falconer.
+I am a Research Associate in Fractal Geometry in the dynamical systems research group of the mathematics department at Loughborough University, working with Dr Simon Baker.
+I completed my PhD at the University of St Andrews in 2023, under the supervision of Prof. Jonathan Fraser and Prof. Kenneth Falconer.
+I completed my undergraduate degree in mathematics at the University of Cambridge in 2018.

 Contact details